strangelove-ventures/cosmos-operator/README.md

 Releases should follow https://0ver.org.

 1. Create and push a git tag on branch `main`. `git tag v0.X.X && git push --tags`
-2. Triggers CICD action to build and push docker image to ghcr.
+1. Triggers CICD action to build and push docker image to ghcr.
-3. When complete, view the docker image in packages.
+1. When complete, view the docker image in packages.
+1. Update the helm chart via `make helm APP_VERSION=<value> CHART_VERSION=<value>`
+1. Open PR for helm chart update.
+On each merge to `main`, CICD pushes helm chart artifact to ghcr.

 # Best Practices